mertzjames/circuit_playground_examples/circuit_playgound_lessons/1_Light_up_your_world_with_LEDs/rgb_flashing_lights/rgb_flashing_lights.md

 ## Make It Your Own

 Now that you've gotten an idea of how to change the NeoPixels, are there other colors that you would like to display?
 Try playing around with the different colors and add them to the `COLORS` tuple.
+Once you get that down, try making changes to individual NeoPixels.

 ## What Next